Headaches and Physiotherapy

 Usually the brain’s accuracy at sending the pain to the correct area of your body is pretty good.
 If we injure our neck, we should and do usually feel the pain a t the site of the injury.
 But a number of factors can alter this accuracy.

 It has been found that on some occasions dysfunction in the neck does not produce pain in the neck but in the head!
 It is therefore well worth having a thorough assessment of your neck to determine if it is contributing to your headache.

 DID YOU KNOW The majority of Australians throughout their life time will suffer headaches.
 According to the Australian Bureau of Statistics survey in 1995, almost 15% of the Australian population were taking medication for headaches with higher prevalence in people aged between 25-44.
 Migraines are less prevalent than headaches however there are almost two million migraine sufferers in Australia.
 This means that more people suffer from migraine in Australia than diabetes, asthma or coronary heart disease.
 (Headaches Australia)

-Kathy Armstrong and Tim Duffy have a particular interest in the assessment, treatment and management of headache and migraine.
-They have also both done additional training with the Watson Headache Institute which has a focus in identifying any issues within the upper cervical spine that may be contributing to your headache.
+Kathy Armstrong has a particular interest in the assessment, treatment and management of headache and migraine.
+She has also done additional training with the Watson Headache Institute which has a focus in identifying any issues within the upper cervical spine that may be contributing to your headache.
 Call us at Wellers Hill Physiotherapy 3892 7501 or Woolloongabba Physio 3391 3331 to inquire further about how we can assess and assist in providing better management strategies for your headache.